News Media Bargaining Code: Facebook blocks news

 In August 2020 Facebook stated that the proposed legislation left them "with a choice of either removing news entirely or accepting a system that lets publishers charge us for as much content as they want at a price with no clear limits".
 Facebook warned that if the "draft code becomes law, we will reluctantly stop allowing publishers and people in Australia from sharing local and international news on Facebook and Instagram".
 Following the Senate committee endorsing the legislation without pushing for any amendments, on 17 February 2021 Facebook claimed "the proposed law fundamentally misunderstands the relationship between our platform and publishers who use it to share news content" and blocked all Australian news from being shared by anyone on their platform and blocked all news from being seen or shared by users in Australia.
 Facebook also blocked pages of some government, community, union, charity, political, and emergency services, which were later reinstated.
 The company said this was a result of the bill having a broad definition of news content.
 For example, as the main provider of weather forecasts, warnings and observations to the Australian public, the Bureau of Meteorology by definition "reports, investigates or explains ... current issues or events of public significance for Australians at a local, regional or national level", and was one of the services initially affected.

 In a Facebook post, Australian Prime Minister Scott Morrison said that "Facebook's actions to unfriend Australia, cutting off essential information services on health and emergency services, were as arrogant as they were disappointing."
 The move by the company saw widespread condemnation by Australian political leaders, and a mixed reaction from Australian residents and experts.
 The Australian government strongly criticised the move, saying it demonstrated the "immense market power of these digital social giants".
 The federal government announced it is stopping all its advertising campaigns on Facebook, worth millions of dollars.
-Days after Facebook's response to the bill and experts predicting that misinformation on Facebook will spread more rapidly, with a spokesperson for one of the country's biggest media companies saying "Facebook will now be a platform for misinformation to rapidly spread without balance".
+Days after Facebook's response to the bill and experts predicting that misinformation on Facebook will spread more rapidly, with a spokesperson for Nine Entertainment saying "Facebook will now be a platform for misinformation to rapidly spread without balance".
 In late February, technology companies including Facebook and Google released the final version of an industry code to address the spread of misinformation on their services in Australia.

 On 22 February 2021, Facebook said it reached an agreement with the Australian government that would see news returning to Australian users in the coming days.